NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Dragon Roar.md

 * * *

 You bellow, instilling fear in your enemies.
-Enemies within a 15-foot emanation must succeed at a Will check save against your Intimidation DC or be [[Conditions/Frightened|Frightened 1]] ([[Conditions/Frightened|Frightened 2]] on a critical failure).
+Enemies within a 15-foot emanation must succeed at a Will check save against your Intimidation DC or be [[Frightened|Frightened 1]] ([[Frightened|Frightened 2]] on a critical failure).
 When a creature frightened by the roar begins its turn adjacent to you, it can't reduce its frightened value below 1 on that turn.

 Your first attack that hits a frightened creature after you roar and before the end of your next turn gains a +4 circumstance bonus to damage.